-This article on the 6th (Inniskilling) Dragoons has two aims with the first being to provide you with a brief overview of the 6th (Inniskilling) Dragoons’ service during the First World War.
-The second is to help you research a soldier who served in the 6th Dragoons during the First World War.
-This article is one of a series of guides I have written to help you research soldiers who served in the British Army during WW1:
+This article on the 6th (Inniskilling) Dragoons has two aims with the first being to provide you with a brief overview of the Regiment’s service during the First World War.
+The second is to help you research a soldier who served in the 6th (Inniskilling) Dragoons during the war.
+This article is one of a series of guides I have written to help you research soldiers who served in the British Army:

-Start by looking at my guides to researching soldiers who served in the British Army during the First World War.
+Start by looking at my generic guides to researching soldiers who served in the British Army during the First World War.
 The best guides to start with are those concerned with service records and medals.
-You will come across a lot of military jargon so I would recommend keeping my page on British Army abbreviations and acronyms open.
-If you’re looking for an officer or other rank who was serving in India in 1911, check the 1911 Delhi Durar Roll (free to download).
-There are also four war diaries for the 6th Inniskilling Dragoons can be downloaded (see below).
+You will come across a lot of military jargon so I’d recommend keeping my page on British Army abbreviations and acronyms open.
+If you’re looking for an officer or other rank who was serving in India in 1911, check the 1911 Delhi Durbar Roll which is free to download.
+There are also three war diaries for the 6th Inniskilling Dragoons which can be downloaded and two for the Service Squadron.

 Other Ranks: A service record is the key document to try and find but many were destroyed when the warehouse in which they were stored caught fire in the Blitz.
 If a soldier continued to serve past January 1921, then their service record will still be kept by the Ministry of Defence and you’ll have to order a copy: Ordering a Service Record from the MOD.
-Even without a service record, you can usually uncover information, especially from medal records if a soldier served outside of Great Britain and Ireland.
+Even without a service record, you can usually uncover information, especially from medal records if a soldier served outside of Britain and Ireland.
+The date a soldier joined the Regiment can often be deduced from their regimental number, even if their service record has been lost.
+However, care has to be taken as there are two numbering systems.
+Until 1906, each regiment in the Corps of Dragoons numbered their other ranks separately, while from 1907 they all drew numbers from the same series.

-There are four war diaries for the 6th Dragoons and all have been digitized by the National Archives.
+There are three war diaries for the 6th Dragoons and all have been digitized by the National Archives.
 To download the war diaries for a small fee click on the blue links below.
-I have transcribed an appendix from the Service Squadron war diary below.
+I have transcribed an appendix from the Service Squadron’s war diary at the bottom of the page.

 - Date: 24 October 1914 – 31 December 1916